Sinus Surgery

 The sinuses are air-filled cavities around the nasal passages that help with air humidification and mucus secretion.
 Issues such as blockages, inflammation, and infections can cause discomfort, breathing difficulties, and chronic sinusitis.

-Sinus surgery helps alleviate the above symptoms by improving sinus drainage and function.
+Sinus surgery helps alleviate the above symptoms by enhancing sinus drainage and function.
 For most patients, these procedures are typically performed under general anaesthesia and can be done as a day-surgery procedure.
-Consult with Dr Ker Liang, our experienced ENT surgeon, for tailored surgical advice.
+Consult with Dr Ker Liang, our qualified ENT surgeon, for tailored surgical advice.

 Patients with sinus issues often experience symptoms such as pressure-like facial pain, postnasal drip, headaches, and more.
-However, if a sinus condition is strongly suspected, it is recommended to consult an ENT doctor who specialises in sinus care for a more precise approach to diagnosis and treatment.
+However, if a sinus condition is strongly suspected, it is recommended to consult a sinus specialist in Singapore for a comprehensive approach to diagnosis and treatment.

 During their ENT visit, patients will undergo evaluations for an accurate diagnosis through various procedures, which may include: